okuant/targets_tutorial/README.md

 ## First of all...

 Do you have the environment variables `DATA_PATH` and `CODE_PATH` defined?
-If yes, go to the next section.
+If so, go to the next section.
 If not, you must set up them.
 The next steps depend on the operating system you are working with.

 ### UNIX-like systems